PharmGKB/PharmCAT/docs/methods/Matching-Recommendations.md

 ## Data Sources

 Guideline recommendation data has a typical format.
 A guideline can apply to one or more drugs.
-If the guideline applies to multiple drugs it's typically because they belong to the same drug class or are used for the same therapeutic case.
+If the guideline applies to multiple drugs, it's typically because they belong to the same drug class or are used for the same therapeutic case.
-The guideline will also specify one or more genes that should be genotyped in order to get specific recommendation information.
-This will lead to possible drug-gene combinations in the guideline where some may have recommendations and some may have "no recommendation" as indicated by the guideline authors.
+The guideline will also specify one or more genes that should be genotyped to get specific recommendation information.
+This will lead to possible drug-gene combinations in the guideline where some may have recommendations while others may have "no recommendation" as indicated by the guideline authors.
 The specific recommendations are usually a collection of text annotations of different types (e.g. implications, recommendation, strength of recommendation) that apply to specific gene results like a particular phenotype or the presence of a particular allele.
 A guideline may have more than one group of annotations for the same genotype if the guideline can apply to multiple populations that have different recommendations.
-The method to get from a genotype (e.g. a diplotype like CYP2C9 `*1/*3`) to gene results vary by guideline so it is important to closely read and understand the guideline before interpreting genotypes in that context.
+The method to get from a genotype (e.g. a diplotype like CYP2C9 `*1/*3`) to gene results vary by guideline, so it is important to closely read and understand the guideline before interpreting genotypes in that context.

 Currently, PharmCAT pulls guideline data from two sources.
 The first is CPIC.
 CPIC makes their guideline recommendations and supporting data available in machine-readable formats through their REST API and via a file archive service.
-CPIC publishes drug, phenotype, and allele definition data that PharmCAT consumes in order to do its work.
+CPIC publishes drug, phenotype, and allele definition data that PharmCAT consumes to do its work.

 The second source is DPWG (the Dutch Pharmacogenomics Working Group).
-DPWG does not publish their guideline information in a well-structured machine-readable format (they only publish as PDFs) so PharmCAT relies on the annotated DPWG guidelines in PharmGKB.
-PharmGKB curators read the source PDFs and curate the guideline data so it is available via PharmGKB's API and file archive service.
+DPWG does not publish their guideline information in a well-structured machine-readable format (they only publish as PDFs), so PharmCAT relies on the annotated DPWG guidelines in PharmGKB.
+PharmGKB curators read the source PDFs and curate the guideline data, so it is available via PharmGKB's API and file archive service.
 PharmGKB also provides allele definition data for genes that are used in DPWG guidelines but are not in CPIC.